cristian-grecu/master-baccarat-2025/README.md

 You should commit **only** source files (in this lab, .sv files).
 You do **not** need to commit synthesis results (e.g., .qof files), waveform dumps, temporary files, and so on.

-Any template files we give you (e.g., `card7seg.sv`) should be directly modified and committed, rather than copied and modified.
+Any template files we give you (e.g., `card7seg.sv`) should be directly modified and committed using the same filename, rather than copied and modified.

 NOTE: The repository created for you when you follow the assignment link is private by default. **Do not** make it public — that would violate the academic honesty rules for this course.

 ### Automatic testing

 We will be marking your code via an automatic testing infrastructure.
 Your autograder marks will depend on the fraction of the testcases your code passed (i.e., which features work as specified), and how many cases your testbenches cover.
+Your autograder mark will also depend upon code coverge, which is the fraction of code tested by your testbench (you cannot measure this with the free version of ModelSim; we will test it with the full commercial version).

 It is essential that you understand how this works so that you submit the correct files — if our testsuite is unable to compile and test your code, you will not receive marks.